-(note: while grapes are toxic to dogs, this seed-based oil is safe)
+- 2 tablespoons olive or grape seed oil (note: while grapes are toxic to dogs, this seed-based oil is safe)

-Balms and waxes can get messy and it takes more time to put them on and then wash them off.
-Dog shoes may be an easier, more convenient solution but not all dogs like them.
+Balms and waxes can get messy and it takes more time to put them on, and then wash them off.
+Dog shoes may be a more convenient solution, but not all dogs like them.

-Here's a full guide on how to put on dog shoes, but it all boils down to these five steps:
+There's a full guide on how to put on dog shoes, but it all boils down to these five steps:

 1. Introduce the shoes.
-Show your pet the booties with an outstretched hand.
+Show your pup the booties with an outstretched hand.
 When they sniff at them or walk in their direction, give them several treats.
 Do this a few times throughout a day, until they begin to associate the very presence of the booties with a delicious treat and praise from you.